BlockchainCommons/Learning-FROST-from-the-Command-Line/04_1_Installing_Bitcoin_Tools.md

 ## Installing Bitcoin Core

-You will need Bitcoin Core to simulate the creation and signing of transactions.
+You will need Bitcoin Core to create and sign transactions.

-We would usually suggest [Gordian Server](https://github.com/BlockchainCommons/GordianServer-macOS) as a best solution for running a Bitcoin node, but it is limited to Macs, and it offers more features than is really necessary for the simple regtest example here.
+We would usually suggest [Gordian Server](https://github.com/BlockchainCommons/GordianServer-macOS) as a best solution for running a Bitcoin node, but that is limited to Macs, and it offers more features than are really necessary for the simple regtest example here.

 So instead we suggest downloading the appropriate version of Bitcoin